 To help academic and industrial laboratories find their blind spots, the Laboratory Safety Institute has been conducting lab inspections for more than 40 years.
 Due to COVID-related restrictions, we are now offering this service using a set of online tools.
 Click here for more information about continuing safety inspections during the pandemic.

-To close, here’s one of my favorite “blind spot” optical illusions.
-Do you see it?
+To close, here's one of my favorite "blind spot" optical illusions.
+Do you see the picture change?

-(By the way, before you write in the comments, “difficlut” was intentional.)
+(By the way, before you write in the comments, misspelling "difficlut" was completly intentional.)